 Xavier's Executive MBA program (EMBA) provides the opportunity for an experienced business manager or professional to obtain a Masters degree in Business Administration on a schedule that minimizes disruption of career pursuits.
-By taking classes Fridays and Saturdays from 8:00am-5:00pm through the duration of the program, Executive MBA students complete their degree in 16 months, and gain a wide range of new skills and sharpen their analytical abilities by combining coursework with day-to-day business experiences.
+By taking classes alternating Fridays and Saturdays from 8:00am-5:00pm through the duration of the program, Executive MBA students complete their degree in 16 months, and gain a wide range of new skills and sharpen their analytical abilities by combining coursework with day-to-day business experiences.

 What's different about an executive MBA program?

 In general, most schools offer a variety of formats for students to complete their MBA degree including Full-time, Part-time, and Executive programs and typically the schedule or pace is the biggest difference among programs.
 Executive MBA programs are the fastest paced programs and can be completed in just over a year to within two years depending on the institution.
 This can be achieved through a very structured schedule which compromises the flexibility typically associated with Full-time and Part-time programs.

 The EMBA program schedule is a major differentiator within the college and within the industry.
-The EMBA program has purposefully maintained a bi-monthly schedule in order to provide a more disciplined study routine and to maximize the power of the personal relationships developed among classmates.
+The EMBA program has purposefully maintained the current course schedule in order to provide a more disciplined study routine and to maximize the power of the personal relationships developed among classmates.